Qiskit/qiskit/src/qasm-simulator-cpp/README.md

 If M1 threads are used in parallel shot evaluation, and M2 threads are used in parallel gate updates, then the total number of threads used is M = M1 * M2.

 The total number of threads used is always limited by the available number of CPU cores on a system and is additionally controlled by several other heuristics which will be discussed below.
-These may be restricted further using the following configuration options: `"max_memory"`, `"max_threads_shot"`, `"max_threads_gate"` `"theshold_omp_gate"`.
+These may be restricted further using the following configuration options: `"max_memory"`, `"max_threads_shot"`, `"max_threads_gate"` `"threshold_omp_gate"`.

 #### Parallel evaluation of shots